equinor/radix-public-site/public-site/docs/src/references/reference-radix-config/index.md

 `secret` - add secrets to Radix config `radixconfig.yaml` in the branch defined as `Config Branch` for your application.
 This will trigger a new build.
 This build will fail as no specified build secret has been set.
 You will now be able to set the secret **values** in the configuration section of your app in the Radix Web Console.

-`variables` - environment variable names and values (currently available only in a custom sub-pipeline), provided for all build Radix environments in external pipeline.
+`variables` - environment variable names and values (currently available only in [sub-pipelines](../../guides/sub-pipeline)), provided for all build Radix environments in [sub-pipelines](../../guides/sub-pipeline).
 These common environment variables are overridden by environment-specific environment variables with the same names.

 To ensure that multiline build secrets are handled correct by the build, **all** build secrets are passed base-64 encoded, they need to be decoded before use.
 The [build secrets](../../guides/build-secrets/) guide describes how to use these arguments in a Dockerfile.